-How to View the Coordinates in Minecraft (2021)
+How to View the Coordinates in Minecraft

-Why Would You Need the Coordinates?
+Why Would You Need Minecraft World Coordinates?

-How the Minecraft Coordinates Work
+Understanding Minecraft Coordinates

 - The X coordinate determines your East/West position on the map.
 If the value is positive, it means that the position in question is East of the central part of the map.
 The negative value determines a position in the West.

 - The Z coordinate determines your South/North map position.
-As you shift your position to the South, the positive value will increase.
-Go North and the numbers will turn negative.
+The positive value will increase as you shift your position to the South.
+Go North, and the numbers will turn negative.

 There are two types of coordinate positions: the absolute position and the relative position.